 From the Roman Empire to the European Union (EU), Europe’s historical pattern of development is a model study in regional geography.
 From historic empires to diverse nation-states to a multi-country union, the continent struggles to confront the cultural forces that unite and divide it.
 The powerful impact European colonialism has had on the world since the Industrial Revolution is still felt today.
 The rural-to-urban shift prompted by the Industrial Revolution first impacted Europe and continues to affect emerging countries.
 Understanding the geographic region of Europe is essential to understanding our world.
 This summary of the basic concepts will provide a valuable lesson in globalization, which affects every human being on the planet.
-The concepts and principles that apply to Europe can also apply to other countries and regions.
+The ideas and principles that apply to Europe can also apply to other countries and regions.

 Location and Climate